 Person with UP-STATUS Power Person with DOWN-STATUS Power May have the status-related desire to be liked, respected or validated by those with down-status power.
 Has the responsibility to learn about the general impacts of this need from other people with up-status (NOT from those with down-status power).
 May have the status-related need or desire to be liked, respected and/or included.
 May be induced to care-take those with up-status power.
 This results in emotional labor for the down-status person.
 Has greater influence through their words and actions.
 Their criticism or disrespect has more weight because of their up-status.
-Can be strongly influenced by the words and actions of uppower persons.
+Can be strongly influenced by the words and actions of up- power persons.
 This influence can affect their dignity and self-worth.
-Is 100% responsible for bringing their personal power to the relationship, but they are also 150% responsible for tending to the health of the relationship.
+Is 150% responsible for the health of the relationship with a down-status person.
 Is responsible for initiating the work of resolving problems and conflicts.
-(Refers to the "150% principle") Is 100% responsible for bringing their personal power to the relationship (based on their capacity and the health of the relationship).
+(Refers to the "150% principle") Is 100% responsible for contributing to conditions for a healthy relationship.
 May choose to engage in resolving problems and conflicts where investment in the relationship is appropriate.
 May be easily idealized and/or devalued by those with down-status power.
 May idealize, devalue, and/or have unrealistic expectations of the persons or groups with up-status power.
 May escalate conflict when receiving feedback when there is mis-alingment of intention and impact.
 May escalate conflict when they don't feel heard or responded to or may withdraw and internalize their concerns.
 Has a responsibility to seek feedback from those with down-status power in order to assess impact and to create relationships that are empowering, collaborative, and equitable.
 May unnecessarily disempower themselves (not utilize personal power) and can become fatigued, apathetic, unmotivated, and/or disengaged.
 Is responsible for ongoing education regarding status power differentials.
 May need to assist persons in up-power roles to use their power more wisely or skillfully by using down-power influence (where appropriate).
 Sometimes has the power to disengage from relationship if it is not working well and can't be changed.
 May confuse the interpersonal aspects and structural influences in the relationship, and is still 150% responsible for the impact of their participation in these two aspects.
 May confuse the interpersonal aspects and structural influences in the relationship.
 May not acknowledge their status power or feel powerful.
 May not acknowledge their personal power or feel powerless.
 May be affected or driven by shadow aspects of power and by faulty justifications for oppressive behavior.
 May not know what kinds of behavior are related to systems of oppression.
-May know more about the dominant groups' behavior than those with up-status power due to heightened awareness. © Dight Has of Dayyar Institute 5
+May know more about the dominant groups' behavior than those with up-status power due to heightened awareness.